fguignard/UncELMe/README.rst

 So far, UncELMe contains :

-* The ELM, ELMRidge and ELMRidgeCV classes, which is a scikit-learn compatible estimator for regression based on Extreme Learning Machine (ELM), with regularization possibility (ridge estimate).
+* The ELM, ELMRidge and ELMRidgeCV classes, which are scikit-learn compatible estimators for regression based on Extreme Learning Machine (ELM), with regularization possibility (ridge estimate).

 * The ELMEnsemble, ELMEnsembleRidge and ELMEnsembleRidgeCV classes, which allows ensemble of ELM, ELMRidge and ELMRidgeCV estimators.